-**My new book is available for pre-order now
+**My new book is available NOW: Order on Amazon

 Learning To Be An “Ecological” Coach: Developing Attuned & Adaptable Coaching Skills